RossaMania/calculate-student-grades/README.md

 # Student Grades Calculator

-This project calculates the grades of four students: Sophia, Nicolas, Zahirah, and Jeong.
-Each student has five graded assignments.
-The grades are calculated by averaging the scores of the assignments.
-The final grade is then determined based on the average score.
+This project calculates the grades of several students based on their performance in graded assignments.
+Each student has a set of assignments, and their grades are determined by averaging their scores.
+Additionally, extra credit points are awarded based on performance.

-This project is a part of the (New) Foundational C# with Microsoft course by freeCodeCamp and Microsoft.
+This project is developed as a part of the (New) Foundational C# with Microsoft course by freeCodeCamp and Microsoft.

 ## Project Structure

-The project consists of two main parts:
+The project consists of the following components:

-1. `StudentGrades`: This is the main application that calculates and displays the students' grades.
+1. **`StudentGrades`**: The main application responsible for calculating and displaying the students' grades.

-2. `StudentGrades.Tests`: This is a test project that verifies the correctness of the grade calculation.
+2. **`StudentGrades.Tests`**: A test project designed to ensure the accuracy of the grade calculation algorithm.

+## Usage

-## Running the Application
+### Running the Application

+To execute the application:

-To run the application, navigate to the `StudentGrades` directory and run the command `dotnet run`.
+1. Navigate to the `StudentGrades` directory.
+2. Run the command `dotnet run`.

-## Running the Tests
+### Running the Tests

+To perform tests:

-To run the tests, navigate to the `StudentGrades.Tests` directory and run the command `dotnet test`.
+1. Navigate to the `StudentGrades.Tests` directory.
+2. Execute the command `dotnet test`.

+## Changes in Program.cs

+### New Features

+- **Extra Credit Calculation**: The program now calculates extra credit points based on performance in assignments.
+- **Enhanced Output**: The output now includes additional information such as overall grade, extra credit score, and extra credit points.

+### Modifications

+- **Refactored Code**: The code has been refactored for better readability and maintainability.
+- **Improved Logic**: Logic for calculating grades and extra credit has been enhanced.

 ## Built With